cerbervs/cerbervs.github.io/content/poems/atlas-sky-reprise.md

 weight = 3
 +++

-# I Will Carry You as Atlas Carries the Sky (Reprise)

 We will be the salt of the earth at the end of days.
 Returned from dust, to dust.
 Made from ash, molded by fire, and flame.